The Birmingham Art Book

 This is Not Your Final Form: Emma Press

 Cover of This is Not Your Final Form For this post I am having a change of direction and featuring a poetry book as I have not done so for a quite a while (sadly remiss of me).
 The collection This is Not Your Final Form (edited by Richard O’Brien and Emma Wright) is comprised of entrants and winners from the Birmingham based 2017 Verve Festival Poetry Competition.
-This book isn’t a long term TBR item as it only took up residence on my bedside table a few months ago and I did start reading it straightaway.
+This book isn’t a long term Landing Book Shelves item as it only took up residence on my bedside table a few months ago and I did start reading it straightaway.
 I was browsing on the Emma Press website and as a Brummagem lass now based in Dublin, this collection was too tempting to pass up, so dear reader, I bought a copy.
 The back-cover blurb says this is ‘a tough, unsentimental love letter to the Midlands metropolis, which finds beauty in concrete and unity in contradiction’.
 And there is certainly a lot of concrete in Birmingham to inspire conflicting emotions, especially as Birmingham never seems to achieve its ‘final form’.
 I suspect it never will.

 Canals and stories